booyaa/blog/_posts/2018-05-14-nom-4-0-faster-safer-simpler-parsers.md

 fastest, most reliable parsing libraries available.

-In the future, I'm interested in supporting more use cases, like zero allocation parsers, and integrating more SIMD work, like what was done for the HTTP parser.
-My goal is to get nom parser securing data access in more and more systems, whatever the language or platform.
+In the future, I'm interested in supporting more use cases, like zero allocation parsers or Web Assembly usage, and integrating more SIMD work, like what was done for the HTTP parser.
+The goal is to get nom parsers to secure data access in more and more systems, whatever the language or platform.